The role and safety of our preservatives

 Government regulations and oversight

 In the United States, regulatory oversight of cosmetic products, including preservative ingredients, is the responsibility of the U.S. Food and Drug Administration (FDA).
 Among its responsibilities, the FDA has the authority to ban or restrict ingredients due to safety concerns.
-The Cosmetic Ingredient Review (CIR), an independent scientific body that works in tandem with the FDA, thoroughly reviews and assesses the safety of ingredients and publishes results in scientific journals.
+The FDA reviews information from the Cosmetic Ingredient Review (CIR), an independent scientific body that thoroughly reviews and assesses the safety of ingredients and publishes results in peer-reviewed scientific journals.

 In the European Union, the Scientific Committee on Consumer Safety (SCCS) is responsible for the safety evaluation of cosmetic ingredients.